Serving families throughout the Greater Des Moines area

 Sometimes parents can work out many of their matters without needing to bring the matter to court.
 Mediation, for example, provides a confidential platform for parents to negotiate and work out their own arrangements for child custody and other such matters.
 A judge would only need to approve the arrangements on the basis that the decisions have been made in the child’s best interests.

-These are the following factors that the courts consider:
+These are the following factors that the courts consider in creating custody orders:

 Call (515) 200-7571 or contact us online for help with your child custody case.